You Made it!

 Your Iconic Moment

-That figure in the spotlight?
+See that silhouette in the spotlight?
 That's you.

 Not because you chased fame or attention.